-Figure 11 shows a trace of the pumping cycle on a dynamometer card.
-The position of the polished rod at the end of the upstroke is indicated by a large solid dot.
-A clockwise trace of this dot will indicate the position of the polished rod during the pumping cycle.
-At the beginning of the downstroke during a normal pumping cycle, the traveling valve is seated and the standing valve is open.
+Figure 11 shows a trace of the pumping cycle on a surface dynamometer card with the end of the upstroke indicated by a large dot.
+Static pressure conditions at the pump at the end of its upstroke are shown on Figure 12.
+At the beginning of the polished rod downstroke, the traveling valve should be seated and the standing valve open.
 The polished rod starts down, but the pump plunger is still traveling up.
 The speed of the transmission of energy through sucker rods is 16,300 ft/sec.
-This means that the dynamometer still sees the weight of the fluid in the tubing on the traveling valve and will continue to do so until after the pump plunger is at the top of its stroke and that message is received by the dynamometer.
-Figure 12 reflects the pressure conditions at the pump at that time.
-As the pump plunger reaches the end of the upstroke, the polished rod is accelerating on the downstroke.
-The pump plunger then starts the downstroke and accelerates.
+This means that the dynamometer sees the weight of the fluid in the tubing on the traveling valve until the traveling valve opens on the downstroke and that message is received by the dynamometer.
+As the pump plunger reaches the end of its upstroke, the polished rod is accelerating on its downstroke.
+The pump plunger then starts its downstroke and accelerates.
 The standing valve, which has been open, seats.
 The traveling valve is still closed.
 If and when sufficient pressure builds up between the standing and traveling valves to exceed the pressure on top of the traveling valve, the traveling valve opens.
-The fluid load is transferred from on top of the traveling valve to the standing valve.
-This can be seen on Figure 13.
-The pressure relationship at the pump at that time is shown on Figure 14.
-Normally, this fluid transfer is not instantaneous, but it is fairly rapid.
+Figure 13 shows the fluid load being transferred from the traveling valve to the standing valve.
+The dynamic pressure relationships at the pump at that time are represented by Figure 14.
+If the pumping cycle was interrupted at that point for a standing valve test, the static pressure relationships at the pump would be as depicted on Figure 15.

 The traveling valve can open on the downstroke at any polished rod position at which the standing valve is seated, and the pressure between the standing and traveling valves exceeds the pressure above the traveling valve.
-In the lower part of the downstroke, the fluid load may not be completely transferred from on top of the traveling valve to the standing valve.
-This is shown on Figure 15 which is supposedly recording the standing valve load, which it is not.
-In some instances the traveling valve may not open at all on the downstroke.
-When that happens, the well is usually "pumped off", "gas locked", or has a SV problem.
+Near the end of the downstroke, the fluid load may not be completely transferred from the traveling valve to the standing valve.
+When that happens the well may be "pumped off," or there could be a standing valve problem.

-Valve Action On The Upstroke
+Valve Action on the Upstroke

-Please refer to Figure 16 which shows the polished rod at the end of its downstroke.
-At that time in a normal pumping cycle, the standing valve is seated, and the traveling valve is open.
+At the beginning of the polished rod's upstroke during a normal pumping cycle, the standing valve is closed, and the traveling valve is open.
 When the polished rod starts traveling up, the pump plunger is still traveling down due to the time delay caused by the speed of energy transmission through the sucker rod string.
-As the pump plunger reaches the end of the downstroke, the polished rod is accelerating upward.
-The pump plunger then starts the upstroke and begins to accelerate.
+As the pump plunger reaches the end of its downstroke, the polished rod is accelerating upward.
+After the pump plunger reaches the end of its downstroke, it then starts its upstroke and begins to accelerate.
 Until the traveling valve seats, the fluid load in the tubing is still on the standing valve.
-After the traveling valve closes, the pressure between the standing and traveling valves must become less than the pressure beneath the standing valve before the standing valve will open.
-This pressure relationship at the pump is shown on Figure 17.
-Figure 18 shows the pressure relationship after the standing valve opens.
-If the standing valve does not open, the pump will not load, and the normal pumping cycle will be interrupted.
+After the traveling valve closes and the pressure between the standing and traveling valves becomes less than the standing valve does not open, the pump will not load, and the normal pumping cycle will be interrupted.